thejsj/jsj-gallery-slideshow/README.md

 ## Installation

-1. Upload the entire jsjGallerySlideshow folder to the /wp-content/plugins/ directory.
+1. Upload the entire jsj-gallery-slideshow folder to the /wp-content/plugins/ directory.
 2. Activate the plugin through the ‘Plugins’ menu in WordPress.
 At that moment, all your slideshows will be automatically converted into JSJ Gallery Slideshows.
 3. Optional: If you want to change any of the options for the plugin, go to Settings -> JSJ Gallery Slideshow.